erich666/chex_latex/README.md

 	Not capitalized at start of sentence (or the period should have a \ after it), on line 7 in testfile.tex.
 	==========================================================================================================

-This script is in no way foolproof, and will natter about all sorts of things you may not care about.
+This script is in no way foolproof and will natter about all sorts of things you may not care about.
 Since it's a Perl script, it's easy for you to delete or modify any tests that you don't like.

 # Installation and Use